Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Congressional districts exist because the Constitution requires proportional representation in the House.
-Each district must contain roughly equal populations to satisfy the "one person, one vote" principle.
+Each district must contain roughly equal populations to satisfy the "one person, one vote" principle established in Reynolds v.
+Sims (1964) and applied to congressional districts in Wesberry v.
+Sanders (1964).

-Compare: Packing vs. cracking—both are gerrymandering techniques, but packing wastes opposition votes by overconcentrating them, while cracking spreads them thin so they can't form a majority anywhere.
+Compare: Packing vs. cracking are both gerrymandering techniques, but they work in opposite ways.
+Packing wastes opposition votes by overconcentrating them; cracking spreads them thin so they never reach a majority.
+If you wanted to minimize an opposition party's total seats, you'd crack their voters across many districts.
 Know both for any FRQ on redistricting manipulation.

 Federal law places limits on how freely legislatures can draw districts.
 The Voting Rights Act and court decisions create guardrails against the worst abuses.